 We’ve put together some tips in our How to Prepare for Virtual and Phone Interviews resource.
 We also suggest using Big Interview to practice interviewing on camera and making a 30-minute virtual Practice Interview appointment with a counselor via LionSHARE.

-Apply for our Virtual Practice Interview Program by May 25th to connect directly with an employer or alumni for real-time interview feedback.
+Apply for our Virtual Practice Interview Program to connect directly with an employer or alumni for real-time interview feedback.

 Building Skills & Experience

-How can I get experience if I am home for the summer?
+How can I get experience if I’m at home?

-There are a variety of ways to gain experience from home this summer.
+There are a variety of ways to gain experience from home.
 We suggest getting started by reflecting on what you’d like to learn, what skills you’d like to develop, and where you’d like to grow.
 Use this reflection to help you identify the types of opportunities that best fit your goals.

-We encourage you to connect with a career counselor for a 30-minute appointment to discuss summer options.
+We encourage you to connect with a career counselor for a 30-minute appointment to discuss options.

 What if I don’t wind up having an internship this summer?
 Is this going to look bad on my resume in the long term?